deflexable/mongodb-middleware-utils/README.md

 - MongoDB [community version](https://www.mongodb.com/try/download/community) provides a text search feature but it operates on a word-by-word basis using the "or operator" and doesn't support searching word by prefixes.
 It also can't perform text search on a particular field.
 This limitation inspired the creation of this repository, offering an enhanced and versatile solution for text-based queries.

+- Custom Tokenization

-- Elevate your random document retrieval experience with our enhanced solution, addressing limitations found in MongoDB's $sample stage.
-Enjoy precise counts, elimination of duplicates documents, and providing a truly random and distinct set of documents.
+- Elevate your random document retrieval with an enhanced solution, addressing limitations found in MongoDB's $sample stage.
+Access precise counts, elimination of duplicates documents, and providing a truly random and distinct set of documents.

+- Index Warning Notice: Get warning about query that uses collection scan (COLSCAN) without an index

 - Zero dependency